-- Research activities will build on existing investments, be informed by the genomics community and the public, and develop aspirational goals for the future of genomics in health care - The GHFM will support a cohesive and collaborative national approach to the implementation of genomic medicine as standard of care, and create a national clinical and genomic data repository with linkages to national biobanking initiatives - Engagement and co-development with consumers and Aboriginal and Torres Strait Islander people will enrich genomics research design, delivery and implementation - International collaboration will enhance Australian research efforts and catalyse transformative genomics research globally.
-Australia will engage in global research as a single cohort of 25 million individuals - Partnerships with industry and engagement with service delivery will promote novel research, facilitate innovation, and realise translation and adoption of safe and effective genomic interventions - Coordination of core capabilities common to all GHFM-funded projects will achieve economies of scale, avoid duplication of effort, mitigate risk, and improve project implementation, evaluation and effectiveness
+- Research activities will build on existing investments, be informed by the genomics community and the public, and develop aspirational goals for the future of genomics in health care. - The GHFM will support a cohesive and collaborative national approach to the implementation of genomic medicine as standard of care and create a national clinical and genomic data repository with linkages to national biobanking initiatives. - Collaboration with philanthropic, industry and international contributions will maximise outcomes, including the translation of genomics research into practice. - Engagement and co-development with consumers and Aboriginal and/or Torres Strait Islander people will enrich genomics research design, delivery and implementation.

+- International collaboration will enhance Australian research efforts and catalyse transformative genomics research globally.
+Australia will engage in global research as a single cohort. - Partnerships with industry and engagement with service delivery will promote novel research, facilitate innovation, and realise translation and adoption of safe and effective genomic interventions. - Coordination of core capabilities common to all GHFM-funded projects will achieve economies of scale, avoid duplication of effort, mitigate risk, and improve project implementation, evaluation and effectiveness. - The GHFM funds research, it is not intended as a substitute or addition to the funding of healthcare supported by Commonwealth (e.g. Medicare), State Government or other sources.